randz1/GettingAndCleaningData/README.md

 * Extracts only the measurements on the mean and standard deviation for each measurement.

-* Produced a new tidy data set with the average of each variable for each activity and each subject
+* Produces a new tidy data set with the average of each variable for each activity and each subject
+  * Using descriptive activity names to name the activities
+  * Using descriptive variable names

 * Writes the new tidy data set to a file called *new_tidy_data.txt*